GeMaKo/Data-Analytics-2017/README.md

 # Data-Analytics-2017
 Lab talk for Data Analytics conference 2017 in Garching 13.07.2017.
+The topic is deep learning and it presented in form of jupyter-notebook.
 The talk is based on a previous talk (https://github.com/adrinjalali/2017-05-talk-dl) given by Adrin Jalali at the Data Analytics Conference in Nuernberg 10.05.2017.